How do the payroll formulas work?

 The calculation:

 TAXABLE_GROSS = YTD_LIMIT (ADJUSTED_GROSS, LIMIT ); This line is determining what Taxable Gross is (used in certain reports.)
 Essentially determining if the Adjusted Gross wages have reached the limit.
-If they have not, it then determines if the wages on this check will then put the gross over the limit and, if so, determines the difference.
+If they haven’t, it then determines if the wages on this check will then put the gross over the limit and, if so, determines the difference.
 For example, the limit is $26700 YTD wages have been $26000.
 Wages this check are $1000; therefore $700 is the difference and is therefore taxable while the $300 is over the limit and not taxable.
-If the wages this check would not cause the limit to be exceeded, then the full $1000 would be taxable.
+If the wages this check wouldn’t cause the limit to be exceeded, then the full $1000 would be taxable.

 ANSWER = -TAXABLE_GROSS * PERCENT% Taxable gross is then multiplied by the percentage